 What Are the Health Benefits of Swimming?

 Swimming is a full-body, low-impact workout with many health benefits.
 Paka says swimming is associated with lower mortality, better heart health, muscle strength, and preserved cognitive function.
-She explains that it supports mental well-being by reducing stress hormones and promoting calm through the body’s parasympathetic response.
+She explained that it supports mental well-being by reducing stress hormones and promoting calm through the body’s parasympathetic response.

 How Long Should I Swim as a Beginner?